 This is a digital illustration of a green hummingbird.
 I love hummers.
-It is amazing how they make the greuling trek from Costa Rica to Georgia and back every spring.
+It is amazing how they make the grueling trek from Costa Rica to Georgia every spring.
 It must be insanely difficult for such a small creature to fly across oceans and through storms.
 I have been watching them swarm around my grandmas feeders since I was a little kid.
 They are amazing flyers and fiercely protective of their territory.
 They stretch the limits of how fast a heart can beat at 1260 beats per minute.
 They are tiny marvels of evolution.
-And on top of that they have beautiful irridescent plumage.
+And on top of that they have beautiful iridescent plumage.
 They are one of the few things that I miss about Georgia.

 This is a redesign of the Linux mascot Tux.
 I made him younger and smarter.
 I gave him nerd propellar beanie and a friendly grin.
 Also made him shorter and rounder so he works better as a square shaped avatar.
 He is a cute young nerd penguin.
 He likes cold clear days in winter.
 He spends most of his time reading about coding and hacking.
 He has a giant brain and a friendly personality.
 Tux cartoon clipart.

 I love Google.
 Everything they create is 10/10.
 I just discovered that Play music is free now.
 What an amazing service.
 It destroys spotify.
 It is as if google harnessed all of their info about me to make 10/10 playlists that i want to hear.
 With their algorithym hummingbird they stopped putting my work allover their front page but I still love them.
 The EU likes to spread fud and scare people away from Google but I absolutely don’t care what they know about me if it makes their stuff better.
 When the singularity happens and robots take over – google will be their brain.
 I am writing this so that the future robots know that I am their friend.

 angry bird driving car